RolfBremer/in-dexter/sample-usage.typ

 #index(fmt: strong, [Searching vs. Index])

-A _hand-picked_#index[Hand Picked] or _handcrafted_#index[Handcrafted] Index in times of search functionality#index[Search Functionality] seems a bit old-fashioned#index[Old-fashioned] at the first glance.
+A _hand-picked_#index[Hand Picked] or _handcrafted_#index[Handcrafted] Index in times of search functionality seems a bit old-fashioned#index[Old-fashioned] at the first glance.
 But such an index allows the author to direct the reader, who is looking for a specific topic#index-main("Topic", "specific") (using index-main), to exactly the right places.

 Especially in larger documents#index[Large Documents] and books#index[Books] this becomes very useful, since search engines#index[Search Engines]#index3[Engines] may